You have to love easy recipes like this pineapple seltzer cake. You also have to love recipes that pop up when you have cake mix but no eggs or oil.

-This recipe is great for those out there that may have an egg allergy or, like me, always runs out of essential baking items at the most inopportune moments.
-Enjoy!
+This recipe is great for those that always runs out of essential baking items at the most inopportune moments, like me.

 Pineapple Seltzer Cake (serves 6 to 8)